cametized/cametized/README.md

 ###

 <p align="center">Hey!
-I'm Cametized and I make semi-generic programs on the Internet, and I have an affinity to making my own community content for games such as Minecraft and Steam Workshop Contributions!</p>
+I'm Cametized and I make semi-generic programs on the internet, and I have an affinity to making my own community content for games such as Minecraft and Steam Workshop Contributions!</p>
 <br>
 <p align="center">You can find my website over at: https://cametized.xyz!</p>
 <hr>